Government of National Unity (Hungary): Hungary divided

-After Miklós Horthy announced an armistice with the Allies on 15 October, the Germans kidnapped him and threatened to kill his son unless he renounced the armistice and abdicated.
+After Miklós Horthy announced an armistice with the Allies on 15 October 1944, the Germans kidnapped him and threatened to kill his son unless he renounced the armistice and abdicated.
 To spare his son's life, Horthy signed a statement announcing both his abdication and the appointment of Arrow Cross leader Ferenc Szálasi as Magyar királyi miniszterelnök (Royal Hungarian Prime Minister) on 16 October.
 He was then deported to Germany.
 This act merely rubber-stamped an Arrow Cross coup, as Szálasi's men had taken over Budapest the previous night.

 In his memoirs, Horthy later contended that he never gave power to the Arrow Cross, but had "merely exchanged my signature for my son's life."
 As he saw it, the appointment of Szálasi was void, since "a signature wrung from a man at machine-gun point can have little legality."

 The Hungarian parliament approved the formation of a Council of Regency (Kormányzótanács) of three on 17 October.
 On 4 November, Szálasi was sworn as Leader of the Nation (nemzetvezető).
 He formed a government of sixteen ministers, half of which were members of the Arrow Cross Party.
 While the Horthy regency had come to an end, the Hungarian monarchy was not abolished by the Szálasi regime, as government newspapers kept referring to the country as the Kingdom of Hungary (Magyar Királyság, also abbreviated as m.kir.), although Magyarország (Hungary) was frequently used as an alternative.

 Szálasi was an ardent fascist and his "Quisling government" had little other intention or ability but to maintain fascism and to maintain control in Nazi-occupied portions of Hungary as Soviet troops poured into Hungary.
 He did this in order to reduce the threat to Germany.
 Szálasi's aim was to create a dictatorial state based on his "Hungarist" ideology.

-On 21 December 1944, with the approval of the Soviet Union, Béla Miklós was elected as the prime minister of a "counter" Hungarian government in Soviet-controlled Debrecen.
+On 21 December 1944, with the approval of the Soviet Union, Béla Miklós was elected as the prime minister of a "counter" Hungarian government (National Provisional Government of Hungary) in Soviet-controlled Debrecen.
 Miklós was a former commander of the Hungarian First Army.
 He had failed in his efforts to convince many of the men under his command to switch sides.
 The government that Miklós oversaw was an "interim government" and maintained control in the Soviet-occupied portions of Hungary.